luisadrianpuga/luisadrianpuga/README.md

 ## Skills

-I specialize in Python, Swift, and JavaScript, and have experience working with several popular web development frameworks such as Node.js, Flask, React, and Angular.
+I specialize in Python, Swift, and Java, and have experience working with several popular web development frameworks such as Node.js, Flask, React, and Kivy.
 Additionally, I have worked with a range of database technologies, including Chroma and MongoDB, and I am comfortable working with cloud computing platforms such as AWS and Google Cloud.

 ## Projects